kelicheng/Days/README.md

 - hit Enter twice to add an new event

 - right-click on an event to edit date or delete it

+- quit/ open preference to change language or customize format: right-click on the menubar icon.

+### Contact:
+ikcheng322@gmail.com